contentful/slash-developers/docs/code/examples.md

 - [Brew](https://github.com/contentful-labs/ContentfulWatchKitExample), a WatchKit app for finding bars near you, built on Contentful.
 - [Discovery app](https://github.com/contentful/discovery-app), an app for
-previewing the content of Contentful Spaces.
+previewing the content of Contentful spaces.
 - [Swiftful](https://github.com/contentful-labs/Swiftful), a demo for how to use Contentful in Swift.

 ### Space template apps